-Working in our lab over the past several months, we have developed extensions and new inventions derived from our ChromaID technology which we refer to as Bio-RFID technology.
-We are in the early stages of the development of this technology.
-We are building the internal and external development team necessary to rapidly commercialize this newly discovered technology as well as secure, through additional patent filings, the intellectual property created with these new inventions.
+Working in our lab over the past year, we have developed extensions and new inventions derived from our ChromaID technology which we refer to as Bio-RFID technology.
+While we are in the early stages of the development of this technology, we have recently announced that we have successfully been able to non-invasively ascertain blood glucose levels.
+We are building the internal and external development team necessary to commercialize this newly discovered technology as well as make additional patent fillings covering the intellectual property created with these new inventions.